 - Failure to gain a patients consent

-Types of hospital negligence cases can come from a range of medical treatment areas.
+Types of hospital negligence claims can come from a range of medical treatment areas.
 Hospital negligence typically occurs through surgery, amputation errors, birth injury, A&E errors, infections or brain injury.

 However, improper medical care that can lead to delay in treatment is also a common cause for a legal claim.

-Over the years we have dealt with a range of different types of hospital negligence claims involving;
+Over the years we have dealt with a range of different types of clinical negligence involving;

 - Surgery that has gone wrong